-Dodgers beat Padres 6-4 in 10 after Jansen blows save
+Dodgers top Padres 6-4 in 10 after Jansen blows another save

+SAN DIEGO (AP) — After a wild pitch left Kenley Jansen with his seventh blown save of the season, Kiké Hernández helped pick up the struggling Los Angeles Dodgers closer.

-SAN DIEGO (AP) — Kiké Hernández scored the tiebreaking run on shortstop Luis Urias’ throwing error with two outs in the 10th inning and the Los Angeles Dodgers beat the San Diego Padres 6-4 Wednesday night after Kenley Jansen blew his seventh save on a wild pitch in the ninth.
+Hernández scored the go-ahead run on shortstop Luis Urias’ throwing error with two outs in the 10th inning and the Dodgers beat the San Diego Padres 6-4 Wednesday night.

-The Dodgers’ magic number for clinching their seventh straight NL West title is down to nine.
+“I just thought our guys kept their composure,” manager Dave Roberts said after the Dodgers lowered to nine their magic number for clinching their seventh straight NL West title.
 They took two of three against San Diego after losing two of three to the New York Yankees at Dodger Stadium last weekend.

 Padres All-Star Kirby Yates (0-5) retired Chris Taylor and Corey Seager in the 10th before walking Hernández, who stole second.
-Urias made a tough, short-hop pickup of a ball hit sharply by Russell Martin, but then overthrew first base for an error that allowed Hernandez to score.
+Urias made a tough, short-hop pickup of a ball hit sharply by Russell Martin, but then overthrew first base for an error that allowed Hernández to score.
 Pinch-hitter Will Smith singled and A.J.
 Pollock followed with an RBI single.

+Hernández noticed Padres catcher Francisco Mejía hurt his side while on the basepaths in the bottom of the ninth and didn’t make a strong throw down to second after Yates’ final warmup pitch before starting the 10th.

+“I said, ‘Well, if he can’t throw, I’m going to go,'” Hernández said.
+“Sure enough, (Yates) got his leg up and I took off.”

+“Young guy playing shortstop made a great grab, just didn’t complete the throw,” Green said.

+The Dodgers “put the ball in play and sometimes things happen,” Yates said.

-The Dodgers took a 4-3 lead into the ninth and Jansen (4-3) was trying for his 28th save.
-But he allowed Francisco Mejia’s leadoff double to left field that fell in just in front of Taylor’s sliding attempt.
+Los Angeles took a 4-3 lead into the ninth and Jansen (4-3) was trying for his 28th save.
+But he allowed Mejía’s leadoff double to left field that fell just in front of a sliding Taylor.
 Mejia advanced on Urias’ flyout to right and scored on Jansen’s wild pitch.

 Wil Myers walked and stole second before Greg Garcia grounded out to end the inning.